 If major emergency roadway repairs associated with the permitted activities (work requiring more than a single County Public Works maintenance pick-up truck with asphalt patching material, or minor asphalt repairs occurring in less than the sixty (60) consecutive day period) are identified after the Applicant's yearly maintenance has been completed, the Applicant shall obtain a County encroachment permit (at no cost to Applicant) and complete the major roadway repairs.
 If major roadway repairs that are the Applicant's fair share obligation are not completed by the Applicant in a timely manner as determined by the County, and the County must make repairs when the public's safety is considered at risk by the County Engineer, then the Applicant will be billed for the County's major roadway repair work on a time and materials basis.
+An applicant may coordinate with the County to have the County complete required improvements, and in such case, must fully fund the County's costs to do so.
 The operator does not assume the liability for the roadway, except for cases where the operator has not fulfilled its maintenance obligations.